GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 ### How it works

 <figure class="w-figure">
-  {% Img src="image/admin/Xn96AVosulGisR6Hoj4J.jpg", alt="Diagram: overview of the conversion measurement API steps", width="800", height="496" %}
+  {% Img src="image/admin/Xn96AVosulGisR6Hoj4J.jpg", alt="Diagram: overview of the Attribution Reporting API steps", width="800", height="496" %}
 </figure>

 This API can be used with two types of links (`<a>` elements) used for advertising:

 - Links in a **first-party** context, such as ads on a social network or a search engine results page;
 - Links in a **third-party iframe**, such as on a publisher site that uses a third-party adtech provider.

-With this API, such outbound links can be configured with attributes that are specific to ad conversions:
+With this API, such outbound links can be configured with attributes that are specific to ad
+conversions:

 - Custom data to attach to an ad click on the publisher's side, for example a click ID or campaign ID.